mattcroat/joy-of-code/posts/how-to-share-state-in-svelte-5/how-to-share-state-in-svelte-5.md

 </button>
 ```

-You might have expected this to work but instead you get an error that says: **"Cannot assign to import."**
+You might have expected this to work, but instead you get an error that says: **"Cannot assign to import."**

 This is because **Svelte doesn't change how JavaScript works** and [imported values can only be modified by the exporter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#imported_values_can_only_be_modified_by_the_exporter).